 - it goes over your payment limits (you'll find these in your app; they'll change over time).

 If we block a payment, we'll let you know as soon as possible, using one of our usual channels (see ‘How we’ll contact you’ above).

-You can find information on all your transactions in your feed and your monthly bank statements in the app.
+You can find information on all your transactions in your feed and your regular bank statements in the app.

 Using your card abroad